David Brown Automotive: Founding (2013)

-Expansion (2017)
+Expansion (2017–2020)

 On April 6, 2017, the company announced Mini Remastered, inspired by the classic Mini, launched in Shoreditch, London.
 Following the company's expansion to a second model, David Brown Automotive was relocated from its Binley factory to a new 18,000 sq. ft dedicated build facility and headquarters at Silverstone Park in April 2017.
 The Speedback GT and prototypes for the Mini Remastered and Speedback Silverstone Edition were showcased at the Geneva International Motor Show in 2017 and 2018.
+In July 2020, the company's eponymous founder announced the sale of his majority share to UK Advanced Industrials.
+The company was henceforth led by Eddie Kembery as CEO, formerly of Aston Martin and Ford, with Brown remaining as company director.

+Financial issues and dissolution (2024–2026)

+David Brown left his post as company director in 2023.
+Following financial issues faced by the company in the 2020s, David Brown Automotive was placed into administration in November 2024 with MB Insolvency appointed as administrators.
+After a year in administration, MB Insolvency filed a notice to move the company to dissolution on November 17, 2025.
+The company was liquidated and declared dissolved three months later, on February 17, 2026.